MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

     - Share the same optimisation target
     - Problem-solving in benevolent systems is **Cooperative Distributed Problem Solving (CDPS)**
   - Self Interested Agents:
-    - everyone optimise their own interests
+    - everyone optimize their own interests
     - Strategic behaviour to solve potential conflicts
 - **Cooperative Distributed Problem Solving:** studies how a loosely coupled network of problem solvers can work together to solve problems that are beyond their individual capabilities.
 - **Coherence**: how well the MA system behaves as a unit along some dimension of evaluation